 In the case of insurance sales, LinkedIn can be a very powerful tool if they are policies for companies and professionals.

-The most used social network today.
+The most widely used social network today.
 This makes it very useful especially for B2C businesses.
-Users use it in their free time, so they tend to show more interest in products and services that meet their personal needs, not professional ones.
+Users use it in their free time, so they tend to show more interest in products and services that meet their personal, not professional, needs.